microsoft/AzureDWScriptsandUtilities/APS to SQL DW Migration - Schema and Data Migration with PolyBase/4_CreateAPSExportScriptSQLDWImportScript/README.md

 | InsertFilePath   | Path to write the import statements                                                            | C:\Import\SQLDWScripts\                                                |
 | ImportSchema     | Name of the new schema on SQLDW                                                                | dbo                                                                    |

+## **Job Aid** - Programmatically Generate Config Files

+There is a job-aid PowerShell script named "Generate_Step4_ConfigFiles.ps1" to help you to produce configuration file(s) programmatically.
+It uses output produced by previous steps (for example: T-SQL script files from step 3, and schema mapping file from step 3).

+It uses parameters set inside the file named "ConfigFileDriver_Step4.csv".
+The CSV file contains fields as value-named pairs with instructions for each field.
+You can set the value for each named field based on your own setup and output files.

+After running the "Generate_Step4_ConfigFiles.ps1", you can then review and edit the programmatically generated configuration files based on your own needs and environment.
+The generated config file(s) can then be used as input to the step 4 main program (ScriptCreateExportImportStatementsDriver.ps1).

 ## **What the Program(s) Does** ##